kubernetes-sigs/gateway-api/geps/gep-3949/index.md

     GAMMA has always taken the position
     that multiple meshes running simultaneously
     in a single cluster
-    is not a goal, but neither is it forbidden.
+    is not an explicit goal, but neither is it forbidden.
     This GEP does not change that position.

 ## API